How to configure SAML in Oracle Service Bus (OSB) 12cPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

 - Select wss10_saml_token_with_message_integrity_service_policy and click Attach.

-- Select the previous policy and click in Detach.
+- Select the previous policy and click Detach.
 Click OK.

-- Before changing the client side, test using SOAPUI the same request.
-Now you should receive an error:
+- Before changing the client side, test the same request while using SOAPUI.
+You should receive an error:

-- In this example I am not using error handling at OSB code level.
-In the log you will see the reason for this error:
+- In this example, I am not using error handling at OSB code level.
+You can see the reason for this error in the log:

 - [date-time] [soa_server1] [ERROR] [WSM-00279] [oracle.wsm.resources.security] [tid: [ACTIVE].ExecuteThread: '15' for queue: 'weblogic.kernel.Default (self-tuning)'] [userId: <anonymous>] [ecid: bf7525a0-5a35-4bfa-878a-5498596331be-00001b0e,0:3] [APP: Service Bus Kernel] [partition-name: DOMAIN] [tenant-name: GLOBAL] [FlowId: 0000MGIFTNPFw000jzwkno1R8w1Q00000N] [oracle.wsm.policy.name: oracle/wss10_saml_token_with_message_protection_client_policy] The following Fault Message is received at the client side from the service:- [[InvalidSecurity : error in processing the WS-Security security header.
 The client side policy is:- oracle/wss10_saml_token_with_message_protection_client_policy.

-- NOTE: checking the logs will be always a good way to understand your error messages.
+- NOTE: checking the logs is always a good way to understand your error messages.